Skip to main content

 Run a Release `strings` audit on the .ipa

-Reviewers don’t run strings, but their automated checks compare binary fingerprints.
+The audit script does this for you, but if you want to inspect the binary by hand, reviewers’ automated checks compare binary fingerprints.
 Anything that ships in your Release .ipa can match boilerplate fingerprints.

 # Build a Release archive in Xcode, then export the .ipa